 I would take this with a pinch of salt because obviously bonsai trees can be repotted relatively easily meaning a tree can be separated from a very expensive pot, so the tree wouldn’t necessarily be selling for a higher ticket.

 Species – Of course there are a huge amount of different species of bonsai trees that you can grow, with some being a lot more exotic than something like your standard Chinese Elm.
+Here you can purchase a Chinese Seiju Elm Bonsai Tree from Bonsai Boy of New York.
 With that in mind, some species are a lot harder to keep alive than others, generally meaning that those are worth more than the species that are extremely easy to grow.

 Design/Styling – A lot of the more expensive bonsai trees that go for sale are absolutely stunning in design, with decades of careful wiring, development and pruning to create what can only be described as a work of art.
 This is no easy feat and takes an extremely long time to do, if you manage to do it without killing the bonsai, hence why these bonsais are worth a lot of money.